 Animal fat is a valuable substance.
 In commercial meat processing, animal fat is sent to a rendering plant to be rendered into animal feed.
 On the homestead, you can render fat on your kitchen stove or better yet on the wood-stove (free heat source).
-Beware that rendering fat will fill the house with the smell of roasting meat, some find nauseating.
+Beware that rendering fat will fill the house with the smell of roasting meat, some find the smell nauseating.
 So if you are sensitive to smells you may want to do this in an outdoor kitchen.

 How to render fat into tallow